microsoft/codecoverage/samples/Calculator/scenarios/scenario16/README.md

 # Scenario Description

-Collect code coverage for ASP.NET Core integration tests.
-You can find here example how to collect coverage for server and tests if they are running in separate processes and server is started before tests execution. `dotnet-coverage` tool in server mode is used to collect code coverage for server and tests. `connect`  command is used to attach server and tests processes into coverage collection.
+Collect code coverage for ASP.NET Core integration tests and take snapshots for each test.
+You can find here example how to collect coverage for server and tests if they are running in separate processes and server is started before tests execution.
+We generate code coverage report for each test separately using `dotnet-coverage` tool (`snapshot` command).
+Each snapshot operation resets all coverage data.
+At the end all snapshots are merged into final coverage report.

 # Collect code coverage using command line